5 keys for a great marriage

 ** or view this topic as a 2 minute VIDEO BELOW

-How to seek marriage advice
+The healthy way to seek advice

 If you’re going through some challenges with your husband right now, it’s really wise to seek godly counsel from another woman.
 Often another woman can see the situation more objectively.
 A godly woman can encourage you to persevere through challenges instead of giving up.
 Sometimes, another woman can help you see the need to set wise boundaries on unacceptable behavior.
 It’s also really wise to reach out to a few godly women who you know will pray for you and your husband.